 Mt.
 Pilatus is a tall mountain peak near Lucerne, one of our favorite places to take our visitors.
 From the big observation deck at the top, you can enjoy stunning panorama views over Lake Lucerne and many mountains without hiking at all.

-But if you want to hike, we definitely suggest trying one of the three short hikes to higher viewpoints, one along a dramatic cliff walk (safely secured with fences!).
+You can optionally do short hikes to higher viewpoints, one along a dramatic cliff walk to the Tomlishorn peak (safely secured with fences!).

 The most popular way to get to Mt.
 Pilatus is the self-guided Golden Round Trip, which includes a boat ride from Lucerne city, cogwheel mountain train to the top, and cable car down the other side of the mountain.